 Putah creek, approximately four miles north of the plan area, supports a large population of Swainson's Hawks (Buteo swainsonii).
-At the time of original NQSP approval the area included a number of nest sites along Putah Creek and within a ten-mile radius of the plan area.
+At the time of original NQSP approval the area included a number of minimum of twelve-nest (12) sites along Putah Creek and up to twenty-five (25) nests within a ten-mile radius of the plan

 The proposed specific plan could convert 460 acres of potential foraging area of the Swainson's Hawk and other resident raptors.
-Because the project site is located within a 10-mile radius of the Swainson's hawk nest sites, the California Department of Fish and Wildlife (CDFW) may consider construction within the project area a significant impact to Swainson's hawk foraging habitat.
+Because the project site is located within a 10-mile radius of the Swainson's hawk nest sites, the California Department of Fish and Wildlife (CDFW) DFG may consider construction within the project area a significant impact to Swainson's hawk foraging habitat.
 The DFG considers foraging habitat "necessary to maintain the reproduction effort" and its destruction may be classified as a "take" under the California Endangered Species Act (CESA).
 Project proponents may be required to participate in a County-Wide Habitat Conservation Plan when adopted.